 - you can recontract with the client to take into consideration any differences in delivering therapy via this method

 your supervisor is competent to supervise online practice

-For older clients who do not have access to, or experience of, video-calling, continuing sessions by telephone may be the best alternative to face to face sessions.
+For clients who do not have access to WiFi or online devices, those located in areas with poor WiFi and older clients who may not have experience of video-calling, continuing sessions by phone may be the best alternative to face to face sessions.